See also: Clarification Statements

 CONNECTICARD is a program of resource sharing among public libraries statewide.
 The program is supported with state funding and administered by the Connecticut State Library, Division of Library Development and Administrative Services.

 Connecticard: A cooperative program among public libraries in Connecticut which allows a resident of any town in the state who holds a valid borrower card issued by his home library to use that card to borrow materials from any public library in the state that is participating in the program.

-Resident: For purpose of the Connecticard program, a person is a resident of a town if that person is principally domiciled in that town.
+Resident: For purposes of the Connecticard program, a person is a resident of a town if that person is principally domiciled in that town.
 A borrower who holds dual residency or who owns property in more than one town is considered a resident only in the town in which he is principally domiciled.
-In all other towns, that the borrower is considered a non-resident.
+In all other towns, that borrower is considered a non-resident.

 Home Library: The public library in the town where a borrower is a resident is that borrower's home library.
 If the town where a borrower resides does not have a public library, the library that has been designated as the principal public library for that town is the home library.